 - In-time check: In the long term, when more and more records move onto blockchains, auditors and regulators would be able to conduct real-time check for transactions, which may also result in a new working style for related practitioners.

 More about blockchain and accounting

-Are you interested in topics related to blockchain and accounting?
-Do you have further questions?
 Are you planning for blockchain adoption in your company?
 Feel free to contact FAE Consulting via e-mail.

 ICAEW: Blockchain and the future of accountancy